webrtcHacks/videoCallHelper/docs/notes.md

 Tried to run the worker in the content context.
-The stream/track object would get reset when switching contexts, so it would look like a MediaStreamTrackGenerator instead of the faked MediaStreamTrack I setup with alteredMediaStreamTrack.
+The stream/track object would get reset when switching contexts, so it would look like a MediaStreamTrackGenerator instead of the faked MediaStreamTrack I set up with alteredMediaStreamTrack.
-This inturn would cause errors in the apps
+This in turn would cause errors in the apps

 ## cloning options

 1. clone the source gUM track and run it through a new generator
- - Pro: could do applyContraints to the clone track without affecting the original source
+ - Pro: could do applyConstraints to the clone track without affecting the original source
  - Con: way more resources
-2. clone the generated track
+1. clone the generated track
  - Pro: easy
- - Con: won't work with apply contraints
+ - Con: won't work with apply constraints
-3. Tee the generator output to a new stream
+1. Tee the generator output to a new stream
  - Pro: no new resources
- - Con: can't do applyContraints
+ - Con: can't do applyConstraints

 # Saving to disk